yesdog/Waterdog/README.md

 Clone this repo, run `./waterfall b` from *bash*, get jar from Waterfall-Proxy/bootstrap/target/

 ## Gotchas
-* Synapse support coming soon.
+* Synapse support will not be included.
 * PocketMine will randomize palette IDs on start, making server transfer break.
-You can get around this by using the Synapse support in the future, or can use [this plugin](https://github.com/TobiasG-DE/RuntimeID-Fixer) for PocketMine to disable the randomization.
+You can get around this by using
+[this plugin](https://github.com/TobiasG-DE/RuntimeID-Fixer) for PocketMine to disable the randomization.

 ## Join us